-- The motherboard should be installed into the chassis first and the processor should be installed into the CPU socket before you install a CPU heatsink. - If you bought a CPU separately, make sure that you use a certified multi-directional heatsink only. - When receiving a motherboard without a processor pre-installed, make sure that the plastic CPU socket cap is in place and none of the socket pins are bent; otherwise, contact your retailer immediately. - Refer to the Supermicro website for updates on CPU support.
+- Use ESD protection. - Power down the system as described in Section 3.1. - The motherboard should be installed into the chassis first and the processor should be installed into the CPU socket before you install a CPU heatsink. - If you bought a CPU separately, make sure to use a certified multi-directional heatsink only. - When receiving a motherboard without a processor pre-installed, make sure that the plastic CPU socket cap is in place and none of the socket pins are bent; otherwise, contact your retailer immediately. - Refer to the Supermicro website for updates on CPU support.
+All graphics in this manual are for illustration only.
+Your components may look different.